Top 7 eCommerce Trends for 2021: AI, VR/AR, Voice Orders… All the Best Ways to Dramatically Improve the Shoping Experience

 - “Risk-free trials” option that allows a customer to receive products and test them for 30 days, without paying for them.
 When the trial period ends, the customer can either pay for it and continue the subscription or refuse the goods and return them for free.

-- The orders and shipments are integrated with the company’s custom ERP that tracks the orders form affiliates’ websites and calculates the appropriate commission.
+- The orders and shipments are integrated with the company’s custom ERP that tracks the orders from affiliates’ websites and calculates the appropriate commission.

 - The system allows sales, marketing, finance, and delivery departments to work effectively and smoothly to achieve the highest level of services.